slei109/minimal-light/index.md

 ## About Me

-I am a fourth-year PhD student in Computer Science at Virginia Tech and a student member at the Sanghani Center for Artificial Intelligence and Data Analytics.
+I am a fourth-year Ph.D. student in Computer Science at Virginia Tech and a student member at the Sanghani Center for Artificial Intelligence and Data Analytics.
 I am working under the supervision of Prof. [Chang-Tien Lu](https://people.cs.vt.edu/ctlu/).
 I received an M.Sc. degree and a B.A. degree in Software Engineering at Beihang University.
 My research interests are in the broad area of machine learning with a particular focus on learning with limited labeled data, including few-/zero-shot learning, self-learning with uncertainty analysis, and applications in computer vision and natural language processing tasks such as semantic segmentation and text classification.

 ## Research Interests